Cup-and-Ring Stone: OS Grid Reference – NO 28587 02966

-This carving (and its adjacent compatriot) was found within the Balfarg stone circle when it stood in its original position more than 100 yards northwest of the site it now occupies (at NO 2850 0304).
-Thankfully, when the megalithic ring was moved and reconstructed, its original status was kept, including the repositioning of this impressive but small cup-and-ring stone – despite it being a copy of the original.
+This carving (and its adjacent compatriot) found within the Balbirnie stone circle when it stood in its original position more than 100 yards northwest of the site it now occupies (at NO 2850 0304).
+Thankfully, when the megalithic ring was moved and reconstructed, its original status was kept, including the repositioning of this impressive small cup-and-ring stone – despite it being a copy of the original.

 Like a good number of prehistoric tombs, this small carved stone was stood on edge, facing into the stone-lined tomb (cist), obviously representative of some important element in the Land of the Ancestors: perhaps a map of the landscape therein; perhaps a personal token; perhaps indicative of the spirits of the dead; perhaps a magickal amulet for safe guidance.
 There are a number of ritual possibilities here, and whichever it was, we can be sure the symbols were representative of the animistic cosmology of the neolithic people living hereby, linking the living with the dead.

 As you can see from the original photograph, a number of cup-marks along the edges of the stone are accompanied by two or three cup-and-rings, one of which is very faint.
 Some carved lines run between some facets of the carving, linking one mythic element to another.
 Ron Morris (1981) described the carving, simplistically, as,